Trusted by 19,000+ Clinicians

 Raizer

 The Raizer is a unique falls lifting device with minimal hassle, no manual handling is required, and provides a safe and dignified experience for the faller.
-As shown by this video, the Raizer assembles quickly around the patient and lifts them smoothly to their feet in a safe, calm manner.
+It Raizer assembles quickly around the patient and lifts them smoothly to their feet in a safe, calm manner.

 Main benefits: